Family pushes for streamlined pathway for Ukrainian refugees to come to U.S. - NewsBreak

 “Now they’re in a foreign country,” said Gryb.
 “They have little money.
 They don’t know the language.
 They can’t work or put kids to school so there are new challenges.”

-Read: Arnold Schwarzenegger’s passionate message to Russian soldiers: ‘This is an illegal war’

-That’s why Gryb and Testa have been pushing to bring their family here to the U.S. but they’ve faced roadblocks.
+That’s why Gryb and Testa have been pushing to bring their family here in the U.S. but they’ve been faced with roadblocks.

 “We are America, land of immigrants, doing nothing at this time,” said Gryb.